realA10001986/Dash-Gauges/DIY/README.md

 ### Gauges

-I used analog gauges only.

 *Important*: When using analog gauges in your project, do not connect the actual gauges until you selected the right hardware type in the Config Portal and have powered-down and powered-up the device once afterwards.
-This power-cycle is needed to reset the DAC's EEPROM to the correct settings and to avoid a power output too high at boot.
+This power-cycle is needed to reset the hardware to the correct settings and to avoid a power output too high at boot.

 #### "Primary", "Percent Power"